Photography Works

 My academic journey began in 2013 when I participated in the Chinese National Digital Textbook Font Design Project, gaining practical experience in both business and academia.
 However, I found myself needing more knowledge and skills to effectively handle the design practice requirements I encountered, which led me to pursue further education in the United States.
 Although my studies were impacted by the COVID-19 pandemic at the Savannah College of Art and Design, this period also led me to think more deeply about cultural identity and communication.

-At Cornell, my current graduate work is focused on intercultural multilingual typesetting design, as I believe type is the most effective design language in intercultural communication.Under the mentorship of Professor Andrew Moisey, my approach to visual studies has been deeply influenced and refined.
-His expertise in photography and visual culture has been instrumental in guiding my exploration of how visual media shapes and reflects socio-political narratives, particularly in the context of East Asia.
-This mentorship has not only solidified my commitment to integrating graphic design with visual studies but has also deepened my understanding of the power of images in constructing cultural identities.
+These doctoral threads grew directly out of my master's work at Cornell University's Design and Environmental Analysis program, where I focused on intercultural multilingual typesetting design, as I believe type is the most effective design language in intercultural communication.
+Under the mentorship of Professor Andrew Moisey, my approach to visual studies was deeply refined—his expertise in photography and visual culture guided my exploration of how visual media shapes and reflects socio-political narratives, particularly in East Asia.